Who are entrepreneurs enemies? My 2026 Technical.ly Builders Conference keynote

 What’s my personal “artificial intelligence” philosophy

 It was summer 2009 that I was first introduced to the idea that robotics and artificial intelligence are two halves of how a machine would move through our world.
-One is physical motion, and the other is a big term for computer systems that mimic human cognition — from computer version and probabilistic language and sound mimicry.
+One is physical motion, and the other is a big term for computer systems that mimic human cognition — from computer vision and probabilistic language to sound mimicry and risk management.

 Over the next near two-decades, my reporting and entrepreneurship have evolved alongside a new fast-moving chapter of these technologies we call “artificial intelligence.”
 I’ve spent at least a decade developing my own relationship to what some have called “the singularity.”
 Now the last few years have brought this into the mainstream.
 That’s forced me to develop a more precise view.